Visual Basic naming rules

 Name can't exceed 255 characters in length.

 Generally, you shouldn't use any names that are the same as the function, statement, method, and intrinsic constant names used in Visual Basic or by the host application.
 Otherwise you end up shadowing the same keywords in the language.
 To use an intrinsic language function, statement, or method that conflicts with an assigned name, you must explicitly identify it.
 Precede the intrinsic function, statement, or method name with the name of the associated type library.
 For example, if you have a variable called

-Left, you can only invoke the Left function using
+Left, you can only invoke the Left function by using

 You can't repeat names within the same level of scope.
 For example, you can't declare two variables named